 #2 The shape fits the view however

 This is much better.
 The markup addresses more of the what and where and less of the how.
 We're still encoding every property (1) - there are global rules that must be applied.
 While the manual mapping scenario we've shown in listing 18.2 is a marked improvement over rendering the domain model directly, it's still extremely tedious to write.
-It is tedius to write, expensive to maintain, error prone, and brittle.
+It is tedious to write, expensive to maintain, error prone, and brittle.
 We can test it, but on a system featuring dozens of screens, this testing effort can bog down a project.

 Now that you understand the problem AutoMapper solves, you will start to use it for some of these mapping tasks.
 AutoMapper allows us to forgo the manual mapping code, and gives us a hook to enable custom global or specific formatting rules.
 Instead of the imperative code we wrote in listing 18.4, we can declare the mapping and have AutoMapper perform the mapping behavior for us.

-Declaritive programming versus imperitive programming
+Declarative programming versus imperative programming

-Imperitive programming is traditional code we usually write.
+Imperative programming is traditional code we usually write.
 It expresses actions as a series of lines of code indicating logical flow and assignment.
-Impertive code consists of complex alorithms and logical statements that direct an exact sequence of operations.
-On the other hand, declaritive programming just specifies what is to be done, not how to do it.
-Declaritive code is simple - it's just a statement, not an instruction set.
+Imperative code consists of complex algorithms and logical statements that direct an exact sequence of operations.
+On the other hand, declarative programming just specifies what is to be done, not how to do it.
+Declarative code is simple - it's just a statement, not an instruction set.
 The canonical example in declarative programming is regular expressions.
-Imagine reproducing the text search represented by a complex regular expression with imperitive if statements and loops.
+Imagine reproducing the text search represented by a complex regular expression with imperative if statements and loops.
 Avoiding that burden - and trusting good tools - is one path to rapid construction and hassle-free maintenance.

 A sample AutoMapper configuration declaration is shown in listing 18.6.